Emmanuel619/pdsnd_github/README.md

 ### List of what software Used.
 In this project, codes were written using the ATOM software and was run using ANACONDA Navigator.

+### Log of updates and revisions
+There has been no update or revision on this project yet.